Accessibility Options at NHMS

 There are two forms of complementary transportation:

 - Large passenger trams operate continuously around three routes (Red, Blue, and Yellow).
 Each route has designated pickup/drop-off locations clearly marked by Tram Stop signs.
-View a map of the tram routes here.
+We recommend getting familiar with the Tram Routes Map prior to the visit.

 Trams and shuttles operate from when the gates open until approximately 1 hour after the race.
 There is, however, a "blackout" period immediately following the event when the shuttles and trams stop running for a brief time to allow pedestrians a chance to exit the grandstands safely.
 Please anticipate some wait time during peak demand immediately before and after the race.